openstack-archive/sahara/doc/source/userdoc/features.rst

 establish a connection Sahara may use both: fixed and floating IP of an Instance.
 By default ``use_floating_ips`` parameter is set to ``True``, so Sahara will use Floating IP of an Instance to connect.
-In this case, user has two options for how to make all instances get a floating IP:
+In this case, the user has two options for how to make all instances get a floating IP: